 Wedmore, Somerset

-Popular with locals, this 18th-century village pub has stripped-back modern interiors, boutique-style bedrooms, River Cottage-inspired local seasonal cooking, and a wood-fired oven on the terrace for alfresco dining.
+Popular with locals, this 18th-century village pub in the Somerset Levels has stripped-back modern interiors, boutique-style bedrooms with bags of charm, creative cooking of local, seasonal ingredients, and a wood-fired oven on the terrace for alfresco dining.

 The White Hart